DeployGate/gradle-deploygate-plugin/README.md

 Snapshot?
 See [how to use snapshot](#snapshot)

-1 ) Add jcenter to and the dependency of this plugin to your *build.gradle*.
+1 ) Add mavenCentral to and the dependency of this plugin to your *build.gradle*.

 ```groovy
 buildscript {